adisarid/intro_statistics_R/README.md

 This repository is arranged with subfolders as follows:

 ```
-├── datasets (contains datasets we will use)
+├── exam_examples (examples for questions and exams)
 ├── exercises (exercise notes)
 ├── HW (home work exercises)
 ├── lectures (lecture notes)
+   └── data (contains datasets we will use)
 ├── misc (miscellaneous, feel free to ignore this)
+└── project (project instructions and example)
 ```